Corn, soybeans retreat as USDA's modest supply cuts disappoint

 CHICAGO: US corn and soybean futures turned lower on Thursday after the US Department of Agriculture (USDA) trimmed its soybean supply outlook by less than expected and left its corn stocks view unchanged in an monthly report.

-Wheat futures pulled back from earlier highs on spillover pressure from retreating corn and soybeans, but the market clung to earlier gains amid signs of possible export curbs by top supplier Russia.
+Wheat futures pulled back from early highs on spillover pressure from retreating corn and soybeans, but the market clung to early gains amid signs of possible export curbs by top supplier Russia.

 Grain and soybean futures had built in solid price premiums heading into USDA's December supply-and-demand report as analysts had expected the agency to cut corn and soybean supplies amid robust demand and dry weather in South American crop areas.